Ariandalyn/Jikoko-Hotel-/README.md

 4. Access the application by visiting the URL where it is hosted.
 This will typically be something like `http://localhost/Hotel/index.php`.

 5. Navigate to the project directory using the `cd` command:

+## SQL Import Instructions

+1. Download the SQL file: [https://github.com/Ariandalyn/Jikoko-Hotel-/raw/main/connect.php]

+2. Install MySQL: If you don't have MySQL installed, download and install it from the (https://dev.mysql.com/downloads/).

+3. Create a new database: Open a MySQL client, such as phpMyAdmin or MySQL Workbench, and create a new database named `hotel_db`.

+4. Import the SQL file:

+   - Open your MySQL client and connect to the MySQL server using the provided configuration:

+     ```php
+     <?php
+     $servername = "localhost";
+     $username = "root";
+     $password = "";
+     $db = "hotel_db";
+     $conn = new mysqli($servername, $username, $password, $db);

+     if ($conn->connect_error) {
+         die("Connection failed: " . $conn->connect_error);
+     }
+     ```

+   - Locate the import feature or option in your MySQL client's interface.

+   - Choose the SQL file from your computer and initiate the import process.

+   - Wait for the import to complete.

+5. Verify the import: Use your MySQL client to check if the SQL file was imported successfully into the `hotel_db` database.

+6. Usage instructions: Provide any additional instructions on how to use the imported SQL data or any relevant information for the project.

+7. Credits: If applicable, mention the source or credits for the SQL file.

+8. Troubleshooting: If users encounter any issues during the import process or while using the imported data, provide troubleshooting steps or direct them to relevant resources.

+## Database Import Instructions

+1. Download the SQL file: [hotel_db.sql](path/to/sql/file/hotel_db.sql)

+2. Install the required database management system: If you haven't already, ensure that you have the necessary database management system installed to import the database.
+For example, if you are using MySQL, download and install MySQL from the official website: [MySQL Downloads](https://dev.mysql.com/downloads/)

+3. Create a new database: Open your database management system and create a new database with an appropriate name for your project.
+Take note of the database name for the next step.

+4. Import the database:

+   - Open a terminal or command prompt.
+   - Navigate to the directory where you have the SQL file saved.
+   - Use the following command to import the SQL file into the newly created database:

+     ```bash
+     mysql -u [username] -p [database_name] < hotel_db.sql
+     ```

+     Replace `[username]` with your database username and `[database_name]` with the name of the database you created in the previous step.
+You will be prompted to enter your database password.

+   - Wait for the import to complete.
+Depending on the size of your SQL file and the server performance, this may take a while.

+5. Verify the import: Connect to your database using your preferred database client and confirm that the database and its tables have been imported successfully.

+6. Usage instructions: Provide any additional instructions on how to use the imported database or any relevant information for the project.

+7. Credits: If applicable, mention the source or credits for the database file.

+8. Troubleshooting: If users encounter any issues during the import process or while using the imported database, provide troubleshooting steps or direct them to relevant resources.

 ## Usage